Flight departures board at the airport

 Miles, points, and loyalty optimization

-Frequent flyer programs can provide significant value for regular travelers, but don't let loyalty override good deal-finding.
-Sometimes paying cash for a great deal makes more sense than using miles for poor redemption value.
+Frequent flyer programs add real value, but don't let loyalty override a good deal.
+Sometimes paying cash beats a poor points redemption.

 Destination flexibility strategies